Spongy Moth Aerial Treatment

 Products

 Two different products may be applied aerially in the Slow the Spread program, Foray® 48B and SPLAT GM-O™.
-Foray is an organic product that utilizes a natural soil bacteria, Bacillus thuringiensis kurstaki (Btk), which only impacts caterpillars that ingest treated leaves and degrades within days.
+Foray 48B is an organic product that utilizes a natural soil bacteria, Bacillus thuringiensis kurstaki (Btk), which only impacts caterpillars that ingest treated leaves and biodegrades within days.
 This product is typically used in areas suspected to have a denser spongy moth population.
 SPLAT is an organic mating disruptor containing a spongy moth-specific pheromone imbedded in wax droplets which prevent male moths from finding females.
 This product is only used in areas with low-moderate density spongy moth populations.

-Spray Area Selection
+Treatment Area Selection

-Traps are set in a grid pattern during the summer to identify outlier populations in western Wisconsin, where spongy moth hasn't established widely.
+Traps are set in a grid pattern during the summer to identify outlier populations in western Wisconsin where spongy moth hasn't otherwise established widely.
 Egg mass surveys are then conducted in the fall at sites with high trap catches to further pinpoint population locations.
 Staff use these trapping and egg mass survey data to plan the next year's treatments, prioritizing sites that pose the highest risk of contributing to spongy moth spread.

 Aerial Applicator

-DATCP and their contractors utilize geographic information systems (GIS) technology to pinpoint and monitor where applications occur.
+DATCP and their contractors utilize geographic information system (GIS) technology to pinpoint and monitor where applications occur.
 DATCP uses GIS to plot treatment boundaries, and the planes are outfitted with GPS equipment to accurately apply product within those boundaries.
 Operations are monitored on computer screens in real time with a display that tracks the location of the plane and where product is being applied.

 Aerial applicators contracted by DATCP and the Slow the Spread program are licensed by the state of Wisconsin and must meet all legal requirements of Wisconsin and the U.S. Environmental Protection Agency.